Igalia/explainers/canvas-formatted-text/README.md

 * It can be focused and show a focus ring
 * It is available to accessibility APIs

-### Follow up proposals
+### The next step: drawElement

-The current proposal also limits placeElement to Canvas2D, since it’s the only context where we can still keep track of the "final" position of an element on a page.
-There are dozens of very important use cases that depend on similar functionality for 3D contexts (WebGL/WebGPU).
+The current proposal limits ```placeElement``` to Canvas2D, since it’s the only context where we can still keep track of the "final" position of an element on a 2D page.
+There are dozens of very important use cases that depend on similar functionality for 3D contexts (WebGL/WebGPU/).

-A follow up proposal would be to introduce a ```drawElement()``` function that works similarly to ```placeElement()``` but that doesn’t keep the element alive.
-Instead, the element gets painted immediately on the canvas without any follow up. ```drawElement()``` would be easier to integrate into 3D APIs such as WebGPU and WebGL, support use cases such as drawing the same element multiple times, and allow for transferring images to a worker to be rendered async.
+The need for support in workers and 3D contexts suggests a method for treating HTML content more like a generated image.
+The ```drawElement()``` function is similar to ```placeElement()``` but it does not keep the element alive.
+Instead, the element is painted immediately on the canvas without any follow up. ```drawElement()``` would be easier to integrate into 3D APIs such as WebGPU and WebGL, support use cases such as drawing the same element multiple times, and allow for transferring images to a worker to be rendered async.

-To make ```drawElement()``` more useful, we’d have to develop other primitives to allow event propagation (like mouse clicks), and a way to signal that the element’s paint has been invalidated.
-In this mode, the page’s JS would be responsible for re-painting (calling it on rAF), propagating user interactions, etc.
+The ```drawElement``` function addresses static HTML content but requires additional support for funtionality like event propogation (such as mouse clicks) and invalidation on changes to the DOM.
+Responsibility for handling user actions and repaints would fall to the page’s JS (repainting on rAF, for example), and propagating user interactions.

-To support this in 3D contexts, we would also have to figure out a privacy/security model that doesn’t allow extra leaking of information from the HTML being rendered.
+The insertion of HTML content that does not taint the canvas is an important use case, and ```drawElement``` may be a simpler framework for non-tainting because the content is not alive (no spell checking or autofill, for example).
+Such a security model is also a pre-requisite for use in 3D contexts.

 ## 3. Text as Art